 Shuford Elementary is a National Title I Distinguished School serving approximately 440 students in PK-5th Grade.
 Our school community is committed to excellence and the continuous improvement of our school.
 Our school utilizes a blended learning model to create a personalized learning experience for every student, every day.

 Engage, Challenge, and Inspire Successful Leaders

-Our mission is to create a learning organization that sets increasingly high expectations for students, utilizes best classroom and instructional practices, and designs personalized learning opportunities to meet the needs of all students
+Our mission is to create a learning organization that sets increasingly high expectations for students, utilizes the best classroom and instructional practices, and designs personalized learning opportunities to meet the needs of all students.

 We are Shuford Owls